 The Chinese name for Okole Maluna is “深度撞擊”.

 After he raced as an active horse for a while, he became a stallion.

-The following video introduces Okole Maluna who is standing at stud.
+I have watched a video introducing Okole Maluna who was standing at stud.

 He is standing at 新疆恒信馬業倶楽部 in the Xinjiang Uygur Autonomous Region.